Residence & Roommate Assignments

 - Allergies, sleep habits, snoring

 Students can change their gender on their HouseCat application, regardless of the gender listed through the registrar.
 Some campus locations have gender-neutral or single user bathrooms associated with them, and some do not.
 A full list is available on the Office of Intercultural Education’s website.
 Students should factor this into their housing preferences and are encouraged to list this concern in their application.
-While we expect all students to create a welcoming environment to all members of the Bates community, students who are open to living with gender non-binary, transitioning, or questioning students are encouraged to let their openness and welcoming spirit known to Bates Housing.
+While we expect all students to create a welcoming environment to all members of the Bates community, students who are open to living with gender non-binary, transitioning, or questioning students are encouraged to let their openness and welcoming spirit known to the Bates Office of Residence Life and Health Education.

 How to Use HouseCat